 Return pot used to sear chicken to medium heat and add 2 tsp. olive oil.

 Add onion and poblano to hot pot and stir often until vegetables are slightly softened, 3-5 minutes.

-Add corn and seasoning rub and stir to combine, 1 minute.
+Add corn and seasoning rub and stir until completely combined.

 Finish the Chowder

 Add chicken and any accumulated juices, ½ cup water, cream, and chicken base to pot.
 Stir to combine and bring to a simmer.

 Stir occasionally until slightly thickened and chicken reaches a minimum internal temperature of 165 degrees, 5-7 minutes.